Tianwen-Zhao/Tianwen-Zhao.github.io/_pages/about.md

 + **（Now） Daegu Catholic University, *Successive Postgraduate and Doctoral Program*, Department of Trade and Logistics, Gyeongsan, Republic of Korea**
 + Chengdu Jincheng College Undergraduate student in Accounting（The School's only signature program), National Scholarship and President's Special Scholarship in 2021.
 + My research interests include **spatial econometrics, applied mathematics, regional economics, financial mathematical modelling**, etc.
-+ Publications in related fields have been submitted and published in **EI INDEX, SCOPUS, GOOGLE_SCHOLAR, CNKI_SCHOLAR** and other databases.
++ Publications in related fields have been submitted and published in **SCI INDEX, EI INDEX, SCOPUS, GOOGLE_SCHOLAR, CNKI_SCHOLAR** and other databases.

 # 🔥 Recent News